tdoherty3/black/README.md

 Has little need of perseverance
 In prompting a display of alms.

+The Nun is fearfully bedevilled:
+She runs about and moans and shrieks;
+Her flesh is bruised, her clothes dishevelled:
+She's been like this for weeks and weeks.

+The Orphan whom there's none to cherish
+Strays through the gloom on naked feet;
+She presently will fall, and perish
+Unnoticed in some squalid street.

 The Zouave used to war and battle
 Would sooner take a life than not:
 It scarecly has begun to prattle
 When he impales to hapless tot.